Madrid's Gran Via shopping strip glows with activity at night. Photo: Shutterstock

 Best bang-for-your-buck hotel

-Located on a quiet street in Madrid’s city center, Hotel Orfila is a Relais & Châteaux boutique hotel housed in a 19th-century palace.
-Its spacious rooms and suites are furnished with high-quality fabrics, intricately patterned wallpapers, and traditional wooden furniture.
-There is also a wonderful restaurant serving avant-garde cuisine and a fabulous afternoon tea service.
+Located on a quiet street in Madrid’s city center, Hotel Orfila is a Relais & Châteaux boutique property housed in a 19th-century palace with spacious rooms and suites, intricately patterned wallpapers, and traditional wooden furniture.
+Its restaurant is known for avant-garde cuisine and afternoon tea.

 Best-value splurge hotel